How long is a counselling session?

 This is something that is individual to each person and set of circumstances.

-Initially I would recommend that we agree to work together for 8 sessions, after which we can review how you feel.
-If we are happy to continue working together this can be on an open ended basis with a planned ending when you are ready.
-Of course, the more in depth the issues that you bring to therapy, the longer that may be needed to work through them.
+Initially I suggest that we agree to work together for 6 sessions, after which we can review how you feel.
+If we are happy to continue working together this can be on an open ended basis.
+We would then discuss a planned ending when you are ready.
+Of course, the more in depth the issues that you bring to therapy, the longer we may need to work together.

 What happens in the first session?